 We all know that Hydrogen is found in sugar, proteins, and fats.
-But what you might not have learned is the other important role it plays as a building block for the human diet.
+But you might not have learned the other important role it plays as a building block for the human diet.

 Hydrogen helps produce energy in the body in the form of ATP (Adenosine triphosphate).
-We consume energy-giving food like carbohydrates which are made up of carbon, Hydrogen, and oxygen.
+We consume energy-giving food like carbohydrates, which are carbon, Hydrogen, and oxygen.
 Enzymes present in our body help in the digestion of food and break down complex food into simpler ones.

 Hydrogen is responsible for slowing down the aging process of the body.
 Aging is caused by the substance present in the body called free radicals.
-Hydrogen is stored in the tissues of our body which protects us from the damage that free radicals do.
+Hydrogen is stored in our body's tissues, protecting us from the damage that free radicals do.

 Molecular Hydrogen provides medical help to many people as it elevates oral medicine to the level of intravenous medication because of quick absorption and dispersion deep into the cells.

 The Molecular Hydrogen Ion is an ideal antioxidant molecule for oxidative stress in the mitochondria due to its small size.
-Therefore, drinking Hydrogen dissolved water improves the pathology of mitochondrial disorders, and also it stimulates energy metabolism as measured by oxygen consumption and carbon dioxide production.
+Therefore, drinking Hydrogen dissolved water improves the pathology of mitochondrial disorders and stimulates energy metabolism as measured by oxygen consumption and carbon dioxide production.

 Application of Molecular Hydrogen as a Novel Antioxidant in Sports Science

 H2 may be a potential alternative strategy for conventional exogenous antioxidant interventions in sports science.
 The purpose of this review is to provide evidence regarding the effects of H2 intake on changes in physiological and biochemical parameters, centering on exercise-induced oxidative stress, for each intake method.
 Furthermore, this review highlights possible future directions in this area of research.